Welcome To The McCaddon Buick GMC Finance Center

 How Do I Apply for An Auto Loan?

-ou can work with the financing department at McCaddon Cadillac Buick GMC over the phone or in person to get approved for financing or a Boulder model lease, but it’s especially convenient to set the process in motion ahead of time by filling out our online application.
+You can work with the financing department at McCaddon Cadillac Buick GMC over the phone or in person to get approved for financing or a Boulder model lease, but it’s especially convenient to set the process in motion ahead of time by filling out our online application.

 Is it Better to Buy or Lease a New Car?

-he best decision to buy vs lease a new car isn’t the same for everyone.
-For those who want to drive a brand-new car every year or two, leasing makes more sense.
+The best decision to buy vs lease a new car isn’t the same for everyone.
+For those who want to drive a brand-new car every year or two, Boulder model leasing makes more sense.
 For those who want the best overall value and lower long-term costs, buying is the way to go.
 We can help you decide which is best for you with the help of our Broomfield finance experts at McCaddon Buick GMC!

 Manufacturer’s Limited Warranty – What is Covered?

-The powertrain warranty only covers the internally lubricated parts inside the engine, transmission and drive axels.
-The powertrain warranty does not cover the computers, fuel injection system, water pump, alternator, starter, and the wiring harness.
+The powertrain warranty only covers the internally lubricated parts inside the engine, transmission, and drive axles.
+The powertrain warranty does not cover the computers, fuel injection system, water pump, alternator, starter, and wiring harness.

-My vehicle is still under manufacturer's warranty.
+My vehicle is still under the manufacturer's warranty.
 Why should I purchase additional coverage?

 Can the VSC cost be added to my monthly payment?

 It is a good idea to check your credit report before you make any major purchase or look into car loan rates in Colorado.
 You can get a free copy of your report from each of the three nationwide reporting agencies every 12 months.
 To order, visit www.annualcreditreport.com, call 1-877-322-8228, or complete the Annual Credit Report Request form at www.annualcreditreport.com and mail it to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

 If you are denied credit or you experience another adverse action based on information in your credit report, you may be able to get additional copies of your report for free.
 Usually, you will get your credit score as part of a credit score disclosure notice after you apply for financing.
 If you want a copy of your credit report, but have already received your free copy, you can buy your report for a small fee.